SimpleFi-finance/simpbot/README.md

 - increase-beta {number}: increases the size of the beta access list and notifies users of their access codes
 - special-access {user IDs seperated by spaces}: gives beta access to arbitrary users
 - give-role: will trigger a series of prompts from the bot asking for the target role, user IDs (separate with spaces), channel to post in and an optional thank you message.
+- post-message: will trigger prompts to post an arbitrary message in any channel

 ## Environment
 Create a .env file with the following information: